thisguygil/bobo/README.md

 Bobo supports all formats supported by [LavaPlayer](https://github.com/lavalink-devs/lavaplayer?tab=readme-ov-file#supported-formats), as well as Spotify and Deezer supported by [LavaSrc](https://github.com/topi314/LavaSrc), with extra functionality for many sources from API integrations.

 ## Inviting to your server
-Bobo isn't currently publicly available to be invited to your server, but you can host your own instance easily (see below).
+Bobo isn't currently publicly available to be invited to your server, but you can easily host your own instance (see below).

 ## Hosting
-You can run it on any platform with [Docker](https://www.docker.com/) installed by copying the [docker-compose.yml](docker-compose.yml) file, filling in the environment variables in the `.env` file (see below), and running the command: `docker-compose up -d`.
+You can run it on any platform with [Docker](https://www.docker.com/) installed by copying the [docker-compose.yml](docker-compose.yml) file, filling in the environment variables in the `.env` file, and using the commands below.

 > [!IMPORTANT]
 > [.env.example](.env.example) is an example file including all the required environment variables.
 You can rename it to `.env` and fill in the values.
-It includes some default values, such as `!` as the message command prefix or `0` as the UTC offset (for time-related features), which you can change to your liking, but you must fill in values such as the owner's Discord user ID, the database credentials, or API keys, for their respective features to work.
+It includes some default values, such as `!` as the message command prefix or `0` as the UTC offset (for time-related features), which you can change to your liking, but you must fill in values such as the owner's [Discord user ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID), the database credentials, or API keys, for their respective features to work.
 It is recommended to fill in all values to ensure all features work as intended.
 Of course, the `TOKEN` value is required for the bot to even run at all.

+> [!TIP]
+> To start the bot, run: `docker-compose up -d`.
+To update, run: `docker-compose pull` to pull the latest image and `docker-compose up -d` to restart.
+If the bot is in audio channels, it's recommended to first run `docker-compose down` to stop it, and wait for it to go offline before restarting the container.

-The Docker configuration also includes a [MySQL](https://www.mysql.com/) database for storing user/server data, so you can run the bot without setting up a database separately (though you will need to add credentials in the `.env` file).
+The Docker configuration also includes a [MySQL](https://www.mysql.com/) database for storing user/server data, so you don't need to set up a database separately (though you will need to add credentials in the `.env` file).

 The Docker image for the bot used in the configuration can be found [here](https://hub.docker.com/repository/docker/thisguygil/bobo) on Docker Hub.

 ## Commands
+Most commands can be used as both slash commands and message commands, with some exceptions (noted where applicable).
 > [!NOTE]
 > The prefix of `!` is shown here for message commands, but can be changed in the `.env` file.
-> Additionally, command aliases are available for some commands (when used as message commands) and are shown in parentheses.
+> Additionally, command aliases are available for some commands (when used as message commands).

 ### Privileged Commands

 #### Bot Owner Commands
-Can be used by the bot owner only (as message commands only) - configured with the owner's [Discord user ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) in the `.env` file
+Can be used by the bot owner only (as message commands)
 * `!restart` - Restarts Bobo
 * `!set-activity` - Sets Bobo's activity/status
   * Subcommands: